IlanCosman/tide-test/README.md

 ![async][]

-Asynchronous rendering also lets Tide to display more information than other prompts.
+Asynchronous rendering also lets Tide display more information than other prompts.
 For example, most prompts don't display the number of untracked, modified, or deleted files in a git repository because it's too slow to compute.

 ### Current directory that just works